 When you add or enable Docker support, Visual Studio adds a Dockerfile file to the project, that includes references to all required project from the solution.

 When you want to compose a multi-container solution, add container orchestration support to your projects.
 This lets you run and debug a group of containers (a whole solution) at the same time if they're defined in the same docker-compose.yml file.

 To add container orchestration support, right-click on the solution or project node in Solution Explorer, and choose Add > Container Orchestration Support.
-Then choose Docker Compose or Service Fabric to manage the containers.
+Then choose Kubernetes/Helm or Docker Compose to manage the containers.